JohnD-Axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 title: API Gateway and API Manager 7.7 March 2021 Release Notes
 linkTitle: API Gateway and API Manager March 2021
 weight: 95
-date: 2021-01-06
+date: 2021-03-31
-description: API Gateway and API Manager updates are cumulative, comprising new features and changes delivered in previous updates, unless specifically indicated otherwise in the Release notes.
+description: API Gateway and API Manager updates are cumulative, comprising new features and changes delivered in previous updates unless specifically indicated otherwise in the Release notes.
 ---

 ## Installation